techandsoftware/teletext-service/README.md

 * `smoothMosaics` - if true will use a pixel-art scaling algorithm to generate smoother mosaic graphics when the service starts.
 Default is false
 * `baseURL` - URL to use as the base URL for getting JSON content.
 The default base URL is the current directory of the URL running the javascript code.
 The URL should include a trailing `/`
 * `fontList` - an array of CSS font families.
 The teletext screen will used the first one automatically.
 The others are selected if 'f' is pressed.
 If not specified the default list is used - see FONTS in `ServiceView.js` in the repo
+* `serviceName` - the teletext service name, used in the page title and meta tags.
+Default is 'FAXFAX'

 # Default page data source